neingeist/kindle-to-anki/README.md

 Kindle → Anki
 =============

-Convert a Kindle "My Clippings.txt" file to a CSV file Anki can import.
+Convert a Kindle "My Clippings.txt" file to a tab-separated values file.
+Anki can import this file.

 It's work in progress.
 Don't use it.